exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Returns the content of the anchoring transaction which anchors the specific block.
-If the selected block has not been anchored yet or if the [observer interval](#observer-interval) is not set, or number of confirmations of anchoring transaction is less than [utxo confirmations][anchoring-parameters] parameter, returns null.
+If the selected block has not been anchored yet or if the [observer interval](#observer-interval) is not set, or if the number of confirmations of anchoring transaction is less than the [utxo confirmations][anchoring-parameters] parameter, returns null.

 #### Parameters